markfinger/webpack-build/README.md

 The environment variable DEBUG is respected by the library's logger.
 To expose verbose logs to your shell, prepend `DEBUG=webpack-build:*` to your shell command.
 For example: `DEBUG=webpack-build:* npm test`

 The project uses babel for ES5 compatibility.
-If you're using the API and want clearer stack traces, turn on source map support:
+If you are using the library's API and you want clearer stack traces, turn on source map support:

 ```
 npm install source-map-support --save